howToCodeWell/course-php-login-from-scratch/docs/lessons/lesson_9.md

     return false
 }
 ```
-Run `make test` again and all the tests should pass.
+Run `composer test` again and all the tests should pass.
 At the moment this function is just returning false.
 It needs to check if the user has been logged in and return true if the user has logged in.

 When the user logs into the application their user reference will be stored in the session.
 We can check for the existence of this session variable.